 Fans of Edgar Wright's famous Cornetto trilogy will instantly recognise Letchworth Garden City as the location of the pub crawl to end all pub crawls in modern cult classic, The World's End.
 The picturesque town (and nearby Welwyn Garden City) was the backdrop for the action comedy - an irony that was not lost on the locals during the filming; in its early days, Letchworth was a dry town!
-The town now has a short walking trail around the main filming locations
+Sit back, and let the laughs roll in...

 Film geeks, bow your heads in solemn respect for twas at Hertfordshire's own Elstree Studios that Star Wars was born.
 Elstree really is up there with film studio royalty, having been home to countless blockbusters and award-winning films over the years, including George Lucas and all three of the original Star Wars trilogy.
-The studio continues to welcome international stars and crews all year round, as well as hosting The Crown, Strictly Come Dancing, The Chase and Big Brother.
-While you can't visit the studios solo, you can apply for audience tickets to some of the shows filmed there.
+Lightsabers at the ready!

 Pride and Prejudice

 Die hard fans of Jane Austen's romantic masterpiece frequently trek around the UK visiting the impressive stately homes that have appear in various film and TV adaptations of the novel - and Hertfordshire is well worth a stop over.
 Brocket Hall - which has an impressively 'racy' history of its own - served as the Netherfield ballroom in the famous 1995 TV adaptation, and it was there the world was first introduced to Colin Firth's brooding Mr Darcy.
 Cue much swooning...